rabobank/ret-engineering-tools/README.md

 Your plugin should now be available in RET, so try it out by calling `ret my-plugin my-sub-command`!

 If you have [enabled autocompletion](#setup-autocomplete), ret should now automatically pick up your new commands in there, and your descriptions will be shown as help texts.
-It is possible that you need to restart your terminal for this to work.
+It is possible that you need to restart your terminal for this to work..